adrianovieira/pcp/README.md

 ### 11.2 Split

-You can test the mcollective through the puppetmq.hacklab vm
+To test mcollective use the commands below

     vagrant ssh puppetmq.hacklab
     sudo -i